CTZxVULKAN/dots/kitty/README.md

 ## Kitty

 > Kitty is a fast gpu accelerated terminal with a huge number of modern features like support for graphics ,inbuilt multiplexer and many more.
-However the basic configuration offered in the official website is a mess.
+However the basic configuration offered in the official website is a mess with a huge documentation.
 New users may find it difficult to configure so here is a complete and easy to use config.

 ![screenshot1](./screenshots/kitty1.png)